 - Appoint one designee with voting rights to the Executive Board each year.

 - Appoint one person to be liaison to the NHLA Spring Conference Committee each year.

-- Report in writing, officers, membership, income and expenses, and activities at the As sociation Annual meeting.
+- Report in writing, officers, membership, income and expenses, and activities at NHLA’s Annual meeting.

-- Funds may be derived from any source or activity permitted under applicable state and federal law.
+- Section funds may be derived from any source or activity permitted under applicable state and federal law.
 All funds received by the Section shall be used for purposes consistent with the Section’s objectives.
-Should the dissolution of the Section become necessary, its assets shall revert to the Association.
+Should the dissolution of the Section become necessary, its assets shall revert to NHLA.

 - Each Section shall have the right to establish annual dues.
 A Section shall have the right by vote of its members to impose additional fees.
 Funds so collected shall be subject to the provisions of paragraphs (2), (3), and (4).